 Balloch Castle & Country Park

-This Gothic-style castle is right next to the banks of the lochs and boasts impressive history and views next to Loch Lomond’s only public country park.
+This Gothic-style castle is right next to the banks of the lochs and boasts an impressive history and views next to Loch Lomond’s only public country park.

-Balloch has a rich lineage, with lovely landscapes around the Fairy Glen, a Chinese Garden, Pleasure Grounds, and Quarry pond, all highlighting one or more aspects of those who owned the castle.
+Balloch has a rich lineage, with lovely landscapes around the Fairy Glen, a Chinese Garden, Pleasure Grounds, and Quarry Pond, all highlighting one or more aspects of those who owned the castle.

 As one of the only castles you can find in Loch Lomond and the Trossachs, Balloch Castle is a must-see while in the town.